mesosphere/dcos-kafka-service/README.md

 $ dcos package uninstall --app-id=kafka0 kafka
 ```

-The instance will still be present in zookeeper at `/[framework_name]`, eg `/kafka0`.
+The instance will still be present in zookeeper at `/[framework_name]`, e.g., `/kafka0`.
 To completely clear the configuration, the zookeeper node must be removed.

 ### Changing configuration in flight